Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 0. In Report Manager, choose Show Details.

-0. Choose the root folder TfsReports, and then choose the folder named for the team project collection.
+0. Choose the root folder TfsReports, and then choose the folder named for the project collection.

-0. Select the check box for the team project that was deleted.
+0. Select the check box for the project that was deleted.

 0. Choose Delete.

-0. Choose OK to confirm that you want to delete the reports folder for the team project.
+0. Choose OK to confirm that you want to delete the reports folder for the project.

-0. To remove the project portal Web site of a deleted team project, see the following page on the Microsoft Web site:
+0. To remove the project portal Web site of a deleted project, see the following page on the Microsoft Web site:
 [How to: Create, Edit, and Delete Windows SharePoint Services Sites](http://go.microsoft.com/fwlink/?LinkId=131660).